digitalcatholic/casparcg-html-dev-widget/README.md

 Join the discussion on the [CasparCG Forum](https://casparcgforum.org/).

 ## Features
-Change the background color quickly without editing the CSS file.</br>
+Change the background color quickly using a HEX, RGB or, RGBA values without editing the CSS file.</br>
 Run Custom Commands from the widget.
 Eliminates the need for a ton of snippets or typing the function into the console.</br>
 Easily run the standard Play, Next, and Stop Commands.